Spatial interference between pairs of disjoint optical paths with a single chaotic source: Spatial interference effect

-with $i=1,2$ and $j= 1', 2'$, where $n$ represents the photon number and $\Delta n$ the photon-number fluctuation around the mean.
-We consider now the case of a quasi-monochromatic chaotic source, which, for simplicity, is also assumed to be 1-dim, of length $2a$, and H-polarized.
-The input chaotic light state is described by \cite{Glauber2007,Mandel1995}
+with $p=1_C,2_C$ and $q= 1_T, 2_T$, where $n$ represents the photon number and $\Delta n \defeq n - \bar{n}$ the photon-number fluctuation around the mean $\bar{n}$.
+In particular, we consider the case of a quasi-monochromatic chaotic source, which, for simplicity, is also assumed to be {1 dimensional} and linearly {polarized} (e.g., along the horizontal H direction).
+The input chaotic light is described by \cite{Glauber2007, Mandel1995}

 with the Glauber-Sudarshan probability distribution \cite{Glauber1963, Sudarshan1963}